UncleUncleRj/SC4-3DMouseCam/docs/native-ui-research.md

 image={group,instance}
 ```

 The resource type is not written in the UI script.
-UI/button images are DBPF resources with:
+UI/button images use DBPF resources with:

 ```text
 Type:  0x856DDBAC